1234567Yang/TheGoguardianAppBypass/README.md

 ```

 # Dear Goguardian developer:
-I do not know what did you learned during your university life, but your application has a lot of BUGs.
+I do not know what you learned during your university life, but your application has a lot of BUGs.
 If I were you, I would improve these things:
 * For the Javascript injected (`MutationObserver`), save the element changed into an array and use `setTimeout` to avoid lagging (Google translate), and you can also set `var max` to avoid the website continue changing element that you can not detect.
 * I do not know what did you inject to the html body, but it messes up with the element positions a lot, why not just inject `<script>` in the very beginning of the body, as browser will auto parse it correctly.